OpenNebula/docs/source/advanced_administration/scalability/suns_advance.rst

 -  Make sure ``:one_xmlprc:`` variable in ``sunstone-server.conf`` points to the right place where OpenNebula frontend is running, You can also leave it undefined and export ``ONE_XMLRPC`` environment variable.

 -  Provide the serveradmin credentials in the following file ``/var/lib/one/.one/sunstone_auth``.
-If you changed the serveradmin password please check the following :ref:`section <cloud_auth#configure>`
+If you changed the serveradmin password please check the :ref:`Cloud Servers Authentication guide <cloud_auth>`.

 .. code::